NHR3-UCLA/LA23_PFDHA_model/README.md

-# LA23_PFDHA_model
+# LA23 PFDHA model
-This repository includes the model implemenation and datafiles for the Lavrentiadis and Abrahamson (2023) surface fault displacement model
+This repository includes the model implementation for the Lavrentiadis and Abrahamson (2023) surface fault displacement model.